AliAghamirbabaei/MemoryLeaksExp/README.md

 # Memory Leaks Example
-Simple example of Memory Leak in Swift
+Simple example of Memory Leak for test in Swift